annan-tang/annan-tang.github.io/_pages/about.md

             </td>
             <td style="width: 50%; border: none;">
                 <!-- Right side content -->
-                <a style="text-decoration: none;">Magnetic tactile sensor with load tolerance and flexibility using frame structures for estimating triaxial contact force distribution of humanoid</a>
+                <span class="custom-link">Magnetic tactile sensor with load tolerance and flexibility using frame structures for estimating triaxial contact force distribution of humanoid</span>
                 <p>Takuma Hiraoka, Ren Kunita, Kunio Kojima, Naoki Hiraoka, Masanori Konishi, Tasuku Makabe, <strong>Annan Tang</strong>, Kei Okada and Masayuki Inaba</p>
                 <p>This paper proposes a method for constructing a load-tolerant tactile sensor that separates the loaded and measuring parts using magnetism and protects the measuring components within the robot's frame.
 It also explores modeling the relationship between physical deformations and contact force distribution.</p>
                 <p>